AdobeDocs/learning-manager.en/help/migrated/integration-admin.md

  <tbody>
   <tr>
    <td><img src="assets/integration-admin2.png"></td>
-   <td><p>Read on to know the Learning Manager features associated with Integration Admin role.&nbsp;</p> <p>Integration Admin is an administrator who integrates the Adobe Learning Manager application with any third party applications or your organization's applications such as SalesForce or FTP.
-An Integration Admin of Learning Manager can also develop applications based on the Learning Manager APIs.&nbsp;</p></td>
+   <td><p>Read on to know the Learning Manager features associated with Integration Admin role. </p> <p>Integration Admin is an administrator who integrates the Adobe Learning Manager application with any third party applications or your organization's applications such as SalesForce or FTP.
+An Integration Admin of Learning Manager can also develop applications based on the Learning Manager APIs. </p></td>
   </tr>
  </tbody>
 </table>